Verified and Tested 1/21/15

 This tutorial will take you through installing Tomcat 8 on CentOS 6.7 x86_64.
 Tomcat is an application server that is used to execute Java servlets and publish web pages that include Java coding.
 Tomcat requires Java to be installed which will be covered in this tutorial.

 An Atlantic.Net Cloud Server with the CentOS 6.7 x86_64 operating system.
-If you do not have one, consider one of our many affordable cloud hosting solutions.
+If you do not have one, consider one of our many affordable cloud server hosting solutions.

 Installing Java and Tomcat on CentOS 6.7